Armenian National Center for Professional Education Quality Assurance, Foundation (ANQA)

 |Function of contact person:||Director|

-A: ANQA is a foundation and was established in November 2008 under the Government Decree (No. 1486) and started its functioning in March 2009 after the election of the Director by the ANQA Board of Trustees.
+ANQA was established in November 2008 under the Government Decree (No. 1486) and started its functioning in March 2009 as a Foundation.